kematzy/roda-i18n/README.md

 ### Sequel DBLoader for DB based translations support

-Som form of built-in support for storing / loading translations from a Sequel based DB.
+Some form of built-in support for storing / loading translations from a Sequel based DB.

 <br>